 Individualized Settings.
-The newly implemented interface for custom controls under the custom functions menu enables an almost unimaginably wide range of button and control modification options.
+The newly implemented interface for custom controls under the custom functions menu enables an almost unimaginably broad range of button and control modification options.
 A representation of the camera in the form of a schematic has the positions of the controls shown in bold.
 Dual Axis Electronic Level.

 New special features for the film

 In movie mode on the 7D, you have complete manual control over the shutter speed and aperture settings.
-It is possible to record images with a resolution of 1080p at either 30 (NTSC), 25 (PAL), or 24 frames per second and images may be recorded in 720p mode at either 60 (NTSC) or 50 (PAL) frames per second.
+It is possible to record images with a resolution of 1080p at either 30 (NTSC), 25 (PAL), or 24 frames per second, and images may be registered in 720p mode at either 60 (NTSC) or 50 (PAL) frames per second.
 The beginning and end of a movie may also be trimmed in the camera in increments of one second, which is an additional option.

 The choosing of autofocus points